-Ube Swirl Bread: soft yeasted dough filled with a sweet coconut and purple yam paste.
-It’s a Filipino variation on a classic cinnamon roll.
+A Filipino variation on cinnamon roll.
+Ube Swirl Bread is a soft yeasted dough filled with sweet coconut and purple yam paste.

 While purple yam is a relative of sweet potato, they’re not the same tuber.
 It is also not the same as taro root, although they are often mistakenly used interchangeably.

 Fresh purple yam is very difficult to find in the United States.

 It is easier to find frozen ube, powered purple yam, or prepared ube jam (called ube halaya).

 I did, however, find tons of powdered purple yam.
 Unfortunately, I did not have much luck using the powdered stuff.
 Eventually, I got my hands on enough purple yam to test this recipe several times and now I’m happy to finally share it with you!

 Purple yam is a very starchy and dry tuber.
 Do you see the little white dots on the cut purple yam photographed above?
 That’s the milky starch escaping.